 The Army continues to work with the Advisory Council on Historic Preservation (ACHP) to manage our inventory of historic homes in accordance with the National Historic Preservation Act of 1966 (NHPA).
-The Army successfully worked with the ACHP to complete the 2020 "Army Program Comment for Inter-War Era Historic Housing, Associated Buildings and Structures, and Landscape Features (1919-1940)."
-This landmark agreement allows Army to undertake a series of improvements to historic housing to manage an inventory of more than 3,200 Inter-War Era housing units in cost effective ways such as through the use of imitative substitute building materials.
+The Army successfully worked with the

+ACHP to complete the 2020 "Army Program Comment for Inter-War Era Historic Housing, Associated Buildings and Structures, and Landscape Features (1919-1940)."
+This landmark agreement allows Army to undertake improvements to more than 3,200 inter-war era historic homes in cost effective ways, such as through the use of imitative substitute building materials.

-The Army has been working with the ACHP to develop a similar Program Comment for Vietnam War Era Housing (1963-1975).
-If successful, the Army will have a programmatic solution for 95% of its historic homes.
-Programmatic solutions continue to save the Army millions of dollars by streamlining the NHPA compliance process, delivering consistent preservation outcomes, and providing the flexibility to improve the quality of life, health, and safety of Army families - all while addressing the emerging need to implement climate adaptation measures.
-The Army program comments provide flexible management capabilities that ensure the long-term preservation of historic Army housing while maintaining these structures as functional real property assets.
+The Army also worked successfully with the ACHP to develop a similar Program Comment for Vietnam War era housing (1963-1975), approved by the ACHP just last week.
+Thanks to excellent collaboration between the Army and the historic preservation community, the Army now has a programmatic solution in place for 95% of our historic homes.
+Programmatic solutions save the Army millions of dollars by streamlining the NHPA compliance process, delivering consistent preservation outcomes, and providing the flexibility to improve the quality of life, health, and safety of Army families.
+The Army Program Comments provide flexible management options that ensure the long-term preservation of historic Army housing while maintaining these structures as functional real property assets.